 Providers of long-term care services are prohibited from influencing members' choice of long-term care program, provider, or Managed Care Organization (MCO) through communications that are misleading, threatening, or coercive.
-Lakeland Care Inc and/or the WI Department of Health Services may impose sanctions against a provider that does so.
-Per Wisconsin Department of Health Services (DHS), any incidents of providers influencing member choice in a Family Care program must be reported to DHS immediately.
+Lakeland Care Inc and/or the Wisconsin Department of Health Services (DHS) may impose sanctions against a provider that does so.
+Per DHS, any incidents of providers influencing member choice in a Family Care program must be reported to DHS immediately.